-So, you’ve decided you’re a woman or gender non-conforming writer and would like to submit to Funny Women.
+So, you’ve decided you’re a woman or non-binary writer and would like to submit to Funny Women.
 Out of all decisions, this is the best one you can make.

-Direct your entry to our Rumpus submission manager powered by Submittable.
+Direct your entry below.
 Then immediately follow me on Twitter.

-While all good humor comes from a truthful place, no personal essays/stories/anecdotes, please.
+While all good humor comes from a truthful place, do not submit personal essays/stories/anecdotes, please.

 And another thing—and this is me helping you—I discourage timely pieces (holiday themes, weather, etc.) because it often takes days, weeks, or months to read a submission after you've written, revised, and sent it.

-And no pop culture (celebrities, TV shows, top 40, etc.), as much as I enjoy it.
-Pop culture takes up plenty of space/precious energy already.
-Exits to the echo chamber on the left.
+Also, no pop culture (celebrities, TV shows, top 40, etc.), as much as I enjoy it.
+Pop culture takes up plenty of space/energy already.
+Exits to the echo chamber to the left.

 Not necessary, but why not tell me a little about yourself and throw some compliments my way?
 The Rumpus aims to create a community of writers, and doing so means getting to know each other.

-(You should know that it's 10x harder to pass on your submission if your cover letter is super nice and thoughtful and exudes confidence.)
+(You should know that it's 10x harder to pass on your submission if your cover letter is super nice and exudes confidence.)

-No tricked-out formatting with fonts that tell me something about your personality.
+No tricked-out formatting with fonts that tell me something about your soul.
 Keep it simple and readable.

 To include in your submission: